Vacant office space is common today as the property market adjusts to the different rental levels and incentives available for new tenancies.

 - Connect with the local property investors owning the key properties in the local area.
 They will have a need for assistance from time to time with their leases or tenancies.

 - Identify the lease expiry dates with all local businesses and tenants.
 At the time of lease expiry or in the 12 months leading up to it they are likely to need assistance and local property knowledge.

 - Monitor the changes to local property zoning and demographics in case any changes thereto will have a flow-through effect on the tenancies and businesses locally.

-- Look into any changes to local transport corridors such as highways and road configurations and that will impact tenants and businesses with access to their marketplaces and customers.
+- Look into any changes to local transport corridors, such as highways and road configurations, that will impact tenants and businesses accessing their marketplaces and customers.

 - If your market is positioned around key industries such as mining, timber, manufacturing, or construction, then take the time to assess the trends of that industry.

 Ports, airports, railheads, and trucking depots all have a role to play in the local business community.
-Ideally, they should be functional and expanding to allow local business to similarly grow.
+Ideally, they should be functional and expanding to allow local businesses to grow similarly.
 Monitor all these transport factors and points of despatch.
 Your real estate business can be built around the local businesses in the region and how they transact product and services.

 To be successful in leasing office property today, the process of connection and communication to local businesses and tenants will always give you progress towards leasing opportunity and better listings.